ArtlessAvian/lizard-state-riir/lizstate-design/technical.md

 # Technical

 Lizard State is a roguelike engine written in Rust.
-The user of the engine can define actions as a tree of subactions, and provide them to the player.
-The player can submit these actions and receive a tree of events.
+The user of the engine can define actions as a tree of combinators, and provide those actions to the player.
+The player can submit these actions with arguments, and receive a tree of events back.
 The game is displayed and animated in Godot.

 ## Meta